From BTZ Perturbations to Schwarzian Modes: A Geometrical and Perturbative Analysis: Spin-2 Field Perturbation

-and analogously for $\tilde{a}$, $\tilde{b}$ and $\tilde{c}$ with $\kappa_-\to-\kappa_-$.
-Notice that each solution consists of two terms with opposite behavior at the horizon: for $\kappa_->0$, one converges as $z\to 0$ while the other diverges, and vice versa for $\kappa_-<0$.
+with the left/right moving temperatures defined in \eqref{eq:T_LR}.
+Here we used the fact that each solution consists of two terms that interchanges $n\leftrightarrow-n$, then they have opposite behavior at the horizon: for $n>0$, one converges as $z\to 0$ while the other diverges, and vice versa for $n<0$.
 In the Lorentzian case one typically selects the ingoing solution at the horizon \cite{Indios}.
 In the Euclidean case, however, it is less clear which solution is the physical one, and we will therefore keep both branches.
-Nevertheless, depending on the sign of $\kappa_-$, the only option is to vanish $e_{ij}$ or $\tilde{e}_{ij}$.
-Then, for simplicity, in what follows we detail the case $\kappa_->0$ with $\tilde{e}_{ij}=0$, and the corresponding result for $\kappa_-<0$ will be reported at the end.
+Nevertheless, for any fixed sign of $n$, only a single branch is regular at the horizon, thus we retain only this regular part for $n\in\mathbb{Z}$.

 Finally, returning to the original tensor basis via \eqref{graviton_transformation} and imposing that also satisfies the first-order equation \eqref{graviton_linear}, implies that the polarizations constants are not independent.
 The easiest way to compute them is in the limit $z\to0$ and, since the polarizations are constants, the obtained relation holds for all $z$